kevinvanhove/angular-structure-styleguide/README.md

 #### Benefits

 1. **DataModels promote code re-use**: Any application that is focused on code quality should focus on code re-use.
 Clever architectual front-end design patterns that promote code re-use should be implemented as much as possible.
 2. **DataModels improve accuracy**: There is a strong relationship with the properties that the backend expects and the properties the frontend supplies.
 This 'contract' between both parties reduces confusion and improves communications between developers.
+Check out [GraphQL](http://graphql.org/), a query language for API's that take the concepts of a client side datamodel further and implements it as a query language.
 3. **DataModels can supply defaults**: The constructor function of the DataModel can be set with default values that the view may need.
 You can even supply different default values, based on some conditional.

 ### 3. Manage RESTful resources using the $resource service